printvis/OpenSource/PrintVis FG Valuation PTE/Readme.md

 ## What you will need to do for this extension to work

-- Install the extention in BC 23 or ealier with printvis.
+- Install the extention in a BC 23(or earlier) BC env. with printvis.